Kliment Voroshilov tank: Krasnogvardeysk

 Although the Germans correctly guessed the direction of fire, they could only spot Lieutenant Kolobanov's tank, and now attempted to engage an unseen enemy.
 German tanks moving off the road bogged down in the surrounding soft ground, becoming easy targets.
 22 German tanks and 2 towed artillery pieces fell victim to Kolobanov's No. 864 before it ran out of ammunition.
 Kolobanov ordered in another KV-1, and 21 more German tanks were destroyed before the half-hour battle ended.
 A total of 43 German tanks were destroyed by just five Soviet KV-1s (two more remained in reserve).

 After the battle, the crew of No. 864 counted a total of 135 hits on their tank, none of which had penetrated the KV-1's armour.
 Lieutenant Kolobanov was awarded the Order of Lenin, while his Gunner Usov was awarded the Order of the Red Banner.
-Later, former Captain Zinoviy Kolobanov was again decorated by Soviet authorities, despite having been convicted and downgraded after the Winter War for "fraternizing with the enemy."
-Lieutenant Kolobanov served in the post-war Soviet occupation zone in East Germany, where he was convicted again and transferred to the reserves when a subordinate escaped to the British occupation zone.
+Later, former Captain Zinoviy Kolobanov was again decorated by Soviet authorities.

-The battle for Krasnogvardeysk was covered up by Soviet propaganda.
+Kolobanov's feat was so great that when telling his story after the war, civilians and military personnel alike did not believe him, sometimes laughing in disbelief while listening to his tale.
 A monument dedicated to this battle was installed in the village of Noviy Uchkhoz in 1980, at the place where Kolobanov's KV-1 was dug in, due solely to the demands of the villagers.
-Unfortunately it was impossible to find a KV-1 tank, so an IS-2 heavy tank was installed there instead.
+It was impossible to find a KV-1 tank, so an IS-2 heavy tank was installed there instead.

 The Soviet victory was the result of a well-planned ambush in advantageous ground and of technical superiority.
 Most of the German tanks in this battle were Panzer IIs, armed with 20 mm guns, and a few Panzer IIIs armed with 37 mm KwK 36 L/46.5 guns.
 The German tank guns had neither the range nor the power of the 76 mm main gun of a KV-1, and the narrower track width of the German tanks caused them to become trapped in the swampy ground.